mateineaga/Tremend-DevOps-Internship-Task/Task_3_Postgres/README.md

 echo "######" >> log.txt
 ```

+The output have been saved to a logfile called "log.txt".

 ---

 ## Bonus

 The volume have been mounted since the beginning, from local directory /home/vagrant/pgdata to /var/lib/postgresql/data, this being the directory where all the databases get stored.
+For the second one, the automated database, the host volume is /home/vagrant/pgdata2.